dao-duc-tung/fastai-practice/notes/notes.md

 - MSE is not good when we need sth where predicting the right thing correctly and confidently should have very little loss; predicting the wrong thing confidently should have a lot of loss.
 Ex: `mse(4,3)` is still small --> it should be big!

+## Dropout

+- Everytime we have a mini batch going through, we randomly throw away some of the activations.
+We throw each one away with probability `p` (default `p=0.5`).
+Then the next mini batch, we put them back and throw away some different ones --> No activation can memorize some part of input!
+- If we overfit, some part of model is learning to recognize a particular image rather than a feature in general.
+- Ex: `ps=[0.001, 0.01]`: 0.001 is dropout of 1st layer, 0.01 is for next layer.
+- Ex: `emb_drop=0.04`: special dropout for embedding layer.

 ## Embedding